syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/How-to-Get-the-Selected-Ranges-in-a-Grid.md

 ---
 layout: post
 title: How to Get the Selected Ranges in WinForms GridControl | Syncfusion
-description: Learn here all about how to get the selected ranges in Syncfusion Windows Forms gridcontrol control and more.
+description: Learn here all about how to get the selected ranges in Syncfusion Windows Forms GridControl and more.
 platform: windowsforms
 control: Grid
 documentation: ug